9. PHP Network Functions

 --ignore-errors

-force installation even if errors occurred
+force install even if there were errors

 -a, --alldeps